James G. Martin: Governor of North Carolina (1985–1993)

 While most political figures running for office were prone to make promises covering a wide range of issues from education to health care, Martin made one promise that garnered a lot of attention; he said he would address all of the priorities in the state, but his only promise was that construction on Interstate 40 from Raleigh to Wilmington, North Carolina would be finished before he left office.
 The long-neglected and last leg of I-40 from Barstow, California would open up the southeastern coastal area to the rest of the state.
 He was true to his promise; the last unfinished leg of I-40 was finished before the end of his first term.

 Martin was easily reelected in 1988, defeating Lieutenant Governor Bob Jordan by 13 points.
 In so doing, he became the only member of his party to have been elected to two terms as governor of North Carolina.
 He was part of a 28-year trend of Governors of North Carolina who were named James, having been preceded and succeeded by Jim Hunt, who in turn was preceded in his first term by James Holshouser.

 Later life

-In 1993, he retired from political life and became chairman of the board of the James Cannon Research Center of Carolinas Medical Center in Charlotte, NC.
+In 1993, Martin retired from political life and became chairman of the board of the James Cannon Research Center of Carolinas Medical Center in Charlotte, North Carolina.
 In 2012, he was appointed to lead an investigation into academic improprieties at the University of North Carolina at Chapel Hill.
-For the United States presidential election in 2016 Martin endorsed fellow Republican John Kasich.
+For the United States presidential election in 2016, Martin endorsed fellow Republican John Kasich.